 Dental assistants are important members of the team in a thriving dentist’s office.
 They provide support for dentists, hygienists, and work closely with patients.
-If you’re looking for a rewarding career, this could be the right job for you.
+If you’re looking for a rewarding, in-demand career in healthcare, this could be the right job for you.
 But, besides knowing dental assistants support dentists, what, exactly, do they do?

 What does a dental assistant do?